 After breakfast, discover the beauty of Gros Morne National Park, a unique, open-air geological showcasing 500 million years of Earth's past.

 Then, take part in a boat tour of your choice.

 Bonne Bay Tour: Board a boat for a scenic tour of the pristine waters of Bonne Bay.
-Enjoy the beauty of the bay's dramatic coastline but be on the look-out for bald eagles fishing the deep waters of the fjord, seabirds, whales and moose.
-Later, view the awe-inspiring, geological wonder known as The Tablelands, a UNESCO World Heritage Site.
+Enjoy the beauty of the bay's dramatic coastline but be on the lookout for bald eagles fishing the deep waters of the fjord, seabirds, whales, and moose.
+Later, view the awe-inspiring geological wonder known as The Tablelands, a UNESCO World Heritage Site.
 Formed deep in Earth's mantle for half a billion years, it was thrust up as ancient continents collided, building the Appalachian Mountain chain and assembling a supercontinent called Pangea.
-Over time, these towering mountains eroded, leaving behind a desolate and surreal landscape exposed for you to see.
+Over time, these towering mountains eroded, leaving a desolate and surreal landscape exposed for you to see.

 Western Brook Pond Tour: Trek down a rocky path for roughly 45 minutes before reaching the dock for the Western Brook Pond Tour.
 Located in the Long Range Mountains, this spectacular glacier-carved fjord is surrounded by towering rock walls adorned with cascading waterfalls and is home to an abundance of wildlife.
-Following the conclusion of the tour, walk 45 minutes back to the parking lot.
+Following the tour's conclusion, walk 45 minutes back to the parking lot.

 After an unforgettable experience, return to your hotel in Cow Head and join your fellow travelers for dinner.

 - Tour through Central Newfoundland

 Sinbad's Hotel & Suites BreakfastFull Day Itinerary